prestonzen/Anime-Issue-Creator/README.md

 1. Fetches a random anime title from the Jikan API.
 2. Creates a new GitHub issue in the selected repository.
-3. Waits for 2 minutes with a fancy progress bar.
+3. Waits for 7.35 seconds with a fancy progress bar to stay under rate limits.
 4. Repeats the process endlessly for maximum fun.

 ---